 News & Events

-We have a Yard Sale on the first Saturday of every month to raise funds for our work.
-The next sales will be March 1st and April 12th.
+We have a Yard Sale usually on the first Saturday of every month to raise funds for our work.
+The next sales will be May 3rd & May 31st.
 Rain or Shine.
 If you would like to donate an item, please call Christine, 540-626-7409.
-We also invite others to bring a table and set up with us for a fee of $10.
+We also invite others to bring a table and set up for a donation of $10.
 The Yard Sale is located at 5502 Virginia Ave, Pembroke, VA 24136.
 (On Rt.
 460E)

-We have many items, so come and check us out.
+We have truckloads of donations, so come and check us out.
 Items include, furniture, XBOX games, jewelry, household items, jeans of all sizes, baby items, books, artwork, home decor, antiques, etc. Sale runs from 8 am to 2 pm.

 We also need more volunteers to help us sort donated items and set up on the day of the sales.
 Email any questions, email@example.com.